PinozenTH/PiXLib/README.md

 * [X] 1.21.1

-Feel free to use this [PLugin Template](https://github.com/PinozenTH/PluginTemplate) as your head start.
+Feel free to use this [Plugin Template](https://github.com/PinozenTH/PluginTemplate) as your head start.

 _**Note: I don't have plan to down grade this library to any spigot-api version under 1.21.1 for now.**_